Netlify

 Introduction

-The Netlify deployment method allows you to deploy your static site to Netlify directly.
+The Netlify deployment method uploads the generated static site directly to an existing Netlify site.

 • Deployment to a Netlify site;